DallanQ/lotr_duel_for_middle_earth/Manual.md

 ## CONQUERING MIDDLE - EARTH (page 7)

-> image of the central board with 7 banner icons in diferent colours with the first arrow pointing to the *Fortress space*, second arrow pointing to *Connection between two regions*, third arrow pointing to *Unit space*, and fourth arrow pointing to *Region banner*.
+> image of the central board with 7 banner icons in different colours with the first arrow pointing to the *Fortress space*, second arrow pointing to *Connection between two regions*, third arrow pointing to *Unit space*, and fourth arrow pointing to *Region banner*.

 When you place or move one or more Units, two situations are possible:
 - **If no enemy Unit is present:** nothing happens.